Ethical norms

 ▶ authors should indicate the sources of cited information, which should be properly acknowledged and referenced.

-Ethical guidelines for peer-reviews
+Ethical guidelines for peer-reviewers

 ▶ if an appointed peer-reviewer is not confident that his qualification meets the level of research, he/she should give the manuscript back immediately;